 - Knowledge of a second language is desirable, but not required

 We also offer opportunities for international students seeking experience volunteering in an American office environment.
-International interns must be at least 21 years old.
+International interns must be at least 21 years old when they begin their internship.

 Interested students should submit a cover letter and résumé to Alexis Gordon at email@example.com.
 Only those candidates being invited for an interview will be contacted.